Current tariff

 Additionally, Columbia Gas is focused on safely operating and maintaining our pipeline system, meeting or exceeding all federal and state requirements.
 This base rate request incorporates expenses associated with safety initiatives, including enhanced training and technological system improvements to reduce the amount of damage done to Columbia Gas of Pennsylvania’s distribution facilities by third parties, the number one risk to the safety of our system.

 The costs of these replacement projects have also increased significantly due to higher contractor and paving costs, locations of certain projects in highly populated areas and larger-diameter pipes needed to carry gas throughout our large service territory.
+The average cost of main replacement was $289 per foot in 2024, driven in large part by increasing contractor costs and higher costs of restoring roads, sidewalks and property.

 Thank you for your response.